SunoApi/SunoApi/README.md

 # Suno API is an unofficial Suno AI client

-This an unofficial Suno API client based on Python and Streamlit currently supports functions such as generating music and obtaining music information.
+This is an unofficial Suno API client based on Python and Streamlit currently supports functions such as generating music and obtaining music information.
 It comes with built-in maintenance and activation functions for tokens, so there is no need to worry about token expiration.
 You can set up multiple account information to be saved for use.

 ### Features